Patrick d’Entremont

 What Readers Are Saying

-Eating Grass is a funny, tenderhearted tale about a teenage Acadian boy coming of age in Nova Scotia.
+Acadian Shorelines is a funny, tenderhearted tale about a teenage Acadian boy coming of age in Nova Scotia.
 All of the important touchpoints are there: school, friends, family, sports and girls. d’Entremont has written a delightful debut.”

 — Jane Doucet, Author, Fishnets & Fantasies